Gender Inclusive Initiative

 To learn more about how to create supportive campus for LGBTQ students create account for free webinar either for students and/or faculty & staff here www.kognito.com/illinois

 The Library & Archive located at 624 S. Michigan Ave holds a plethora of books, movies, and magazines with information on LGBTQ topics which can be found in the curated database here http://libguides.colum.edu/glbt

 - On Campus Resources

-Office of LGBTQ Culture & Community
+LGBTQ Culture & Community

-The Office of LGBTQ Culture & Community serves the lesbian, gay, bisexual, transgender, queer and questioning student body of Columbia College Chicago through student support, educational programs, campus advocacy and celebratory events.
+LGBTQ Culture & Community serves the lesbian, gay, bisexual, transgender, queer and questioning student body of Columbia College Chicago through student support, educational programs, campus advocacy and celebratory events.

 If you are seeking to explore your own identities of gender and sexuality, meet others in community or learn direct ways to be an aspiring ally Common Ground (CG) is a student lead group that creates an inclusive community with a LGBTQIA+ focus where all members are welcomed, respected, and affirmed in a safe space.
 CG invites all of those in our space to express their full authentic selves.
 The overarching goal is to promote the exploration of intersectionality through accessible education, activism, and support.
 Common Ground is a space for celebration and a space for change.

 Counseling Services is committed to helping students reach their highest academic personal potential.
 The aim is to help students fulfill their educational goals with minimal distractions.
 With the realization that students might encounter difficult situations that could impede their academic, personal, and social progress, services are designed to help students address concerns and increase self-awareness, while being empowered to manage challenging areas of their lives.

 To make an initial appointment, students can call 312-369-8700 and learn more here.